-Dr. Helen J. Streubert was named the seventh president of the College of Saint Elizabeth on April 23, 2013 and will assume leadership effective July 1, 2013.
+Dr. Helen J. Streubert is the seventh president of the College of Saint Elizabeth, having assumed the role on July 1, 2013.
 As the first lay president in the 114-year history of the College, she is fully committed to strengthening the academic excellence and mission established by the Sisters of Charity of Saint Elizabeth and will work with the college community to continue to develop leaders committed to service and social responsibility.

 Prior to joining the College of Saint Elizabeth, she was the vice president of academic affairs at Our Lady of the Lake University in San Antonio, Texas, where she lead an academic leadership team of eight including three deans, the assistant vice president of continued learning, the associate vice president of academic affairs, the registrar, the director of online learning and the director of sponsored research.
 Dr. Streubert holds a doctoral degree from Teacher’s College, Columbia University, New York, N.Y., a master of science in nursing from Villanova University, Villanova, Pa. and a bachelor of science from Cedar Crest College, Allentown, Pa.